 Times To Celebrate

-Hosting the holidays is not cheap.
+Hosting Hanukkah and Christmas together is not cheap.

 Whether we mean to or not, the host usually ends up paying the bulk of the expenses.

 If you are hosting one holiday in your home, try to go elsewhere for the other.

 Sometimes Hanukkah and Christmas even fall on the same day.